-- accommodation this KPI focuses on the type of provision children are in at the start and end of their orders and the suitability of accommodation. - education, training and employment this KPI looks at children in full time and part time ETE at the start of their orders, whether ETE provision was suitable and the type of provision they're in as well as the number of hours offered and attended. - special educational needs (England) / additional learning needs (Wales) this KPI looks at the number of children with SEND for England or ALN for Wales by type of order, whether they have a formal plan in place and whether they are in suitable ETE. mental health and emotional wellbeing this KPI requires YISs to record how many children are screened or assessed to understand their mental health and - mental health and emotional wellbeing this KPI requires YJSs to record how many children are screened or assessed to understand their mental health and emotional wellbeing needs. - substance misuse this KPI looks at the number of children with a screened or identified need for an intervention or treatment to address substance misuse and of that, the number of planned/offered treatment and the number of children attending intervention/treatment. - out of court disposals this KPI requires YJSs to record: the number of children with interventions ending in the period, the number of children who completed the intervention programmes in the quarter and the number of children who did not complete intervention programmes in the quarter. - wider services this KPI requires YJSs to record children who are classified as a currently care experienced child (known in statute as a 'Looked After Child'), a 'Child in Need' or who are on a 'Child Protection Plan', an 'Early Intervention Plan' or who are referred to Early Help services. - management board attendance this KPI requires YJSs to record the number of senior partners attending the quarterly meetings, and of those senior partners was data presented which identified areas of disproportionality. - serious violence this KPI requires YJSs to record children cautioned or convicted of Serious Violence on the YJS caseload. - victims this KPI looks at the number of victims resulting from offences committed by children on the YJS caseload, the number contacted, and the number engaged in restorative justice opportunities as well as those who requested and were given further information and support.
+- accommodation this KPI focuses on the type of provision children are in at the start and end of their orders and the suitability of accommodation. - education, training and employment this KPI looks at children in full time and part time ETE at the start of their orders, whether ETE provision was suitable and the type of provision they're in as well as the number of hours offered and attended. - special educational needs (England) / additional learning needs (Wales) this KPI looks at the number of children with SEND for England or ALN for Wales by type of order, whether they have a formal plan in place and whether they are in suitable ETE. - mental health and emotional wellbeing this KPI requires YJSs to record how many children are screened or assessed to understand their mental health and emotional wellbeing needs. - substance misuse this KPI looks at the number of children with a screened or identified need for an intervention or treatment to address substance misuse and of that, the number of planned/offered treatment and the number of children attending intervention/treatment. - out of court disposals this KPI requires YJSs to record: the number of children with interventions ending in the period, the number of children who completed the intervention programmes in the quarter and the number of children who did not complete intervention programmes in the quarter. - wider services this KPI requires YJSs to record children who are classified as a currently care experienced child (known in statute as a 'Looked After Child'), a 'Child in Need' or who are on a 'Child Protection Plan', an 'Early Intervention Plan' or who are referred to Early Help services. - management board attendance this KPI requires YJSs to record the number of senior partners attending the quarterly meetings, and of those senior partners was data presented which identified areas of disproportionality. - serious violence this KPI requires YJSs to record children cautioned or convicted of Serious Violence on the YJS caseload. - victims this KPI looks at the number of victims resulting from offences committed by children on the YJS caseload, the number contacted, and the number engaged in restorative justice opportunities as well as those who requested and were given further information and support.